 Move the slider to a projected monthly rent.
 We apply the standard 25% vacancy and maintenance factor to show the portion that may count toward qualifying income.
 Educational only — not a quote, offer, or commitment to lend.

-Reflects a 25% vacancy and maintenance factor on gross rent.
+Reflects a 25% vacancy and maintenance factor on gross rent, per Fannie Mae Selling Guide B3-3.8-01.
 Actual qualifying income is determined by signed leases or the appraiser's market-rent estimate and your lender's guidelines.
 Figures are illustrative and not a rate quote or loan offer.

 Investment property vs primary home: what actually changes?